eval/appquery/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies. **Make sure to check if exits with status code 0.**
+After checking out the repo, run `bin/setup` to install dependencies. **Make sure to check it exits with status code 0.**

+Using [direnv](https://direnv.net/) for env-vars recommended.

 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.